 Address: 318 Kuhlin Center

 My research looks at the interplay of race and coloniality in mediated discourses and how they shape social phenomena ranging from technological change to global power politics.
-While I initially focused on the news media, my recent work examines the production of racialized identities on online social networks such as Twitter.
+My recent work examines the production of racialized identities on online social networks such as Twitter.
 I also study how techno-euphoric discourses enable social control and legitimize hegemonic practices such as mass surveillance.
-I use qualitative, quantitative, and algorithmic or “big data” methods including machine learning and social network analysis.
-I lead the Algorithms, Big Data, and Culture research group (abdconline.wordpress.com), where I works with graduate students on collaborative projects.
+I use qualitative, quantitative, and algorithmic or “big data” methods, including machine learning and social network analysis.
+I lead the Algorithms, Big Data, and Culture research group (abdconline.wordpress.com), where I work with graduate students on collaborative projects.

 I have published articles in refereed journals such as Information, Communication & Society; The International Journal of Press/Politics; Journalism: Theory, Practice & Criticism; Journalism & Mass Communication Quarterly; and Communication Methods and Measures.
 My JMCQ article was nominated among the Top Five Finalists for the journal’s 2016 Outstanding Research Article of the Year Award.
 I earlier worked as a journalist in India, England, and the Middle East, and continue to contribute news analyses and commentaries to publications worldwide.

-Ph.D. in Journalism, University of Texas at Austin, USA
+Ph.D. in Journalism, University of Texas at Austin

 M.Phil. in West Asian Studies, Jawaharlal Nehru University, India